ALH477/daiic/README.md

-# HydraMesh DCF: Distributed AI Inference Cluster
+# DAIIC: DCF AI Inference Cluster

 The HydraMesh Distributed AI Inference Cluster is a high-performance, low-latency framework designed for distributed data exchange and real-time AI synchronization.
 It implements a Distributed Actor System that utilizes the 17-byte binary UDP transport protocol defined by the DeMoD Communications Framework (DCF) v5.0.0.
 This version ensures hardware-agnostic deployments, supporting resources from edge devices to high-performance GPU clusters on NixOS.